 Drawn to nature, Carolyn Zaroff loves sharing the beauty she sees with others through oil paintings.
-She chose the medium because of the way it reflects light and allows her to capture scenes like the vineyards of her home in Northern California or the sunset reflecting off the San Francisco Bay in great depth.
+She chose the medium because of the way it reflects light and allows her to capture scenes such as the vineyards of her home in Northern California or the sunset reflecting off the San Francisco Bay in great depth.
 In an interview with Saatchi Art, Ms. Zaroff discussed her inspiration, stating, “My feelings about nature tumble out in bold color.
 My eye seeks the unexpected and I am drawn to contrast between simple forms and complex layers.”
-She is represented by the Art People Gallery in San Francisco, the San Francisco Women’s Art Gallery, and the Healdsburg Center for the Arts, and is thrilled to be included in private collections across the country, as well as in “Art of Northern California,” and “American Art Collector.”
+She is represented by the Art People Gallery in San Francisco, the San Francisco Women’s Art Gallery and the Healdsburg Center for the Arts, and is thrilled to be included in private collections across the country, as well as in “Art of Northern California” and “American Art Collector.”

 Looking to the future, Ms. Zaroff intends to continue painting and enjoying her surroundings.
-Her hobbies when she isn’t working include biking, swimming, hiking, traveling, and spending time with her eight grandchildren.
+Her hobbies when she isn’t working include biking, swimming, hiking, traveling and spending time with her eight grandchildren.
 She also volunteers as an assistant art teacher in the arts department in the Martin Luther King School within the Sausalito School District.
 The post earned her an honored volunteer award.
 She hopes to be remembered as a humane, caring person who enjoyed her life and her environment.
 She has an unending awe for where she lives.